Discretization form of the continuity condition at the polar axis, with application to the gyrokinetic simulation in a magnetic fusion torus: Introduction

 with $c_{0}=\frac{n_{0}m_i}{B^{2}_{0}}$ and $B_{0}$ the magnetic field at the magnetic axis.
 When approaching the magnetic axis, $r\to0$, and $r$ can be understood as the usual minor radius.
 On a minor cross section, the transformation from magnetic flux coordinates $(r,\theta)$ to cylindrical coordinates $(R,Z)$ near the magnetic axis is given by

-where $(R-R_{0},Z)$ are essentially the Cartesian coordinates $(x,y)$, and $(r,\theta)$ are essentially the polar coordinates.
+where $(R-R_{0},Z)$ or $(x,y)$ are the pseudo-Cartesian coordinates \cite{Jolliet2009,Lapillon2010,Lanti2019}, and $(r,\theta)$ are essentially the polar coordinates.
 So the difficulties in the GK simulation at the magnetic axis are essentially the pole problems at the polar axis.
 When Eq. \eqref{EqPoisson} is numerically solved with $r\to 0$, $\Dot{\theta}\to \infty$ is a singular term.
-This is the problem (i) in the Vlasov (hyperbolic) equation.
-The inner boundary at the magnetic axis in Eq. \eqref{EqPoisson} is the problem (ii) in the Poisson (elliptic) equation.
+This is Problem (i) in the GK Vlasov (hyperbolic) equation.
+The inner boundary at the magnetic axis in Eq. \eqref{EqPoisson} is Problem (ii) in the Poisson (elliptic) equation.
 To include the magnetic axis in the GK simulation, we are forced to solve these problems.
-In previous GK simulations, the magnetic axis is usually excluded from the simulation domain in global GK simulations \cite{LIN1998,CANDY2003,Grandgirard2006}.
-Recently, several GK codes, such as ORB5 \cite{JOLLIET2007}, GT5D \cite{IDOMURA2008} and GKNET \cite{OBREJAN2015}, are updated to include the magnetic axis.
-To avoid the problem (i) in Vlasov equation, cylindrical coordinates are used to avoid the singular terms in these codes \cite{JOLLIET2007,IDOMURA2008,OBREJAN2015}.
-However, abandoning the use of magnetic flux coordinates leads to a lower computational efficiency \cite{JOLLIET2007}.
-Moreover, the Poisson equation is still solved in magnetic flux coordinates in these codes \cite{JOLLIET2007,IDOMURA2008,OBREJAN2015}.
-For the problem (ii), one of the methods is to use a numerical inner boundary condition.
-Different kinds of inner boundary conditions at the magnetic axis are applied in GK codes.
-A regular condition $\delta \phi(r=0,\theta,\zeta)=\delta \phi(r=0,\theta=0,\zeta)$ is used in ORB5 \cite{JOLLIET2007}; a zero boundary condition at both inner and outer boundaries is used in GTC \cite{FENG2018}; a natural boundary condition is used in GT5D \cite{IDOMURA2008} at the magnetic axis.
-In this paper, a new computational method to solve pole problems is proposed.
-It is found that the value of a scalar function at the polar axis is predicted by its neighbouring values based on the continuity condition.
-The problem (i) and problem (ii) are systematically solved by this continuity condition.
-The proposed method is applied to the global GK simulation of a tokamak fusion plasma, with the magnetic axis included.
-The remaining part of this paper is organized as follows.
-In Section \ref{sec2}, the discretization form of the continuity condition at the polar axis is presented.
-In Section \ref{sec3}, the application of the proposed method in GK simulation for a tokamak torus is presented.
-In Section \ref{sec4}, numerical results near the magnetic axis are presented.
-Finally, the conclusion is presented in Section \ref{sec5}
+Note that previous global GK simulations \cite{LIN1998,CANDY2003,Grandgirard2006} excluded the magnetic axis from the simulation domain, and an inner boundary condition is needed.